My dad told us that if there was one club in the Solomon Islands that we had to try it was Honiara Hash House Harriers.

 Touted as “a drinking club with a jogging problem,” ‘hares’ leave a paper trail for punters to follow by walking or running, followed by drinking and singing silly songs.

 Sounded lame.
 But we went anyway because we only have like one friend here.

 He gave us a quick rundown of how to hash: “Follow either the walking or the running hares, and keep a lookout for shredded paper symbols and stacks”.

-As Hash newbies, beers are thrust into our hands and we are serenaded the ‘virgin’ song as part of our initiation.
-We reciprocate respectfully by skulling our beers to a chant of “Down, down, down, down…”.
+As Hash newbies, beers were thrust into our hands and we were serenaded the ‘virgin’ song as part of our initiation.
+Apparently, if we show our faces enough times we get endearing nicknames like “Punchdrunk” and “Muffdiver” – that’s exciting, I’ve always wanted a rapper name.
+We reciprocated respectfully by skulling our beers to a chant of “Down, down, down, down…”.

 If you’re interested in joining Honiara Hash Harriers, stalk their updates on Google Groups.